nirinasoa-herilanto/my-workspace/Readme.md

 ### 1 - Project management

 To stay organized on this project, I use `Notion`.
-We can learn about the application by clicking this [link](https://nhr-it.notion.site/f4c2504c3aee467ea2c9b744968a76e9?v=11fa2dfc0d66476696649ffc202d291f&pvs=4).
+At the end of the projects, I will publish it.

 For questions, any advice for improving the app, and more.
 Feel free to contact me, here is my email address `nirinasoa.herilanto@gmail.com`

-P.S. _The Notion's page will be updated later until the project will be completed. 😉_

 ### 2 - Authentication